mutantmuskrat/Python-Function-Call-Tracker/README.md

         description:
               User-entered description ...
 ```
-If you select "2", you can lookup details about a function as shown below.
+If you select "2", you can look up details about a function as shown below.
 Enter a function's name to see details.
 ```
 Documentation Engine